auth0/Auth0.swift/README.md

 > 💡 To get the latest user information, use the `userInfo(withAccessToken:)` method of the Authentication API client.

-#### Clear credentials and revoke the Refresh Token
+#### Clear stored credentials

-Credentials can be cleared from the Keychain by using the `clear()` method.
+The stored credentials can be removed from the Keychain by using the `clear()` method.

 ```swift
 let didClear = credentialsManager.clear()
 ```

-In addition, credentials can be cleared and the Refresh Token revoked using a single call to `revoke()`.
-This method will attempt to revoke the current Refresh Token stored by the Credentials Manager and then clear credentials from the Keychain.
-If revoking the token results in an error, the credentials will not be cleared.
+You can clear the credentials and revoke the Refresh Token with a single call to `revoke()`.
+This method will attempt to revoke the current Refresh Token stored by the Credentials Manager and then clear the credentials from the Keychain.
+If the token revocation fails, the credentials will not be cleared.

 ```swift
 credentialsManager.revoke { result in